-3.5.3 VEHICLE MOVEMENT AND ACCESS
+3.5.3 Vehicle movement and access

 The North Subiaco vehicle movement network is focused primarily on east-west connections between Subiaco, West Perth and the CBD via the one-way road systems of Roberts Road and Hay Street.
-Traffic speeds are generally reduced along these roads via road treatments and onstreet parking, however, converting these roads to two-way traffic will substantially improve the relationship between these roads and the public realm.
+Traffic speeds are generally reduced along these roads via road treatments and on-street parking.